qrvey/partner-portal/docs/embedding/api/tutorial.md

 POST https://{{url}}/devapi/v4/core/user/all
 ```

-In Postman, Set your request type as “GET”, enter the API endpoint /user, and make sure to add a Header key for “x-api-key” and specify your API value.
+If using Postman, set your request type as “GET”, enter the API endpoint /user, and make sure to add a Header key for “x-api-key” and specify your API value.
 Hit **Send** to complete the request.

 ![api_tutorial_3](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/embedding/api/tutorial/api_tutorial_3.png#thumbnail)